Tampico: 20th century to present

-The first oil well in Mexico was drilled near Tampico at Ébano, S.L.P., in 1901, by Californian Edward Doheny, who founded the Mexican Petroleum Corporation.
+The first oil well in Mexico was drilled near Tampico at Ébano, S.L.P., in 1901, by Californian Edward Doheny, who founded the Mexican Petroleum Company.
 In the early 20th century, there was extensive U.S. investment in oil development in Tampico, with a sizable United States expatriate community developing in relation to the industry.
 With the outbreak of the Mexican Revolution, which lasted roughly from 1910 to 1920, the U.S. monitored the situation to protect its citizens and investments.
 Doheny sold some of his businesses to the Standard Oil Company which operated its monopoly here.
 The oil-producing area was so productive it was called the "Golden Belt".

 The oil fields known as Ébano, Pánuco, Huasteca, and Tuxpan are all situated within a 160 km radius of the city.
 Oil was often shipped on barges along the rivers.
 To improve transportation of oil to the port, the government built the Chijol Canal, beginning in 1901.
 It is 6 ft deep and 25 ft wide and runs 120 km southward through the oil fields to Tuxpan.